folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 *   **Receiving: View.** This permission allows the user to view receiving information for orders.
 *   **Receiving: View, edit.** This permission allows the user to receive and edit pieces that are associated with a purchase order line.
 *   **Receiving: View, edit, create.** This permission allows the user to view, edit, and create piece records.
-Note: Users can only create pieces if the related purchase order line has the [Manually add pieces for receiving](../orders/#po-line-details) checkbox selected.
+Note: Users can only create pieces if the related purchase order line has the [Receiving workflow](../orders/#po-line-details) set to “Independent order and receipt quantity.”
 *   **Receiving: View, edit, delete.** This permission allows the user to view, edit and delete pieces in the Receiving app.
 *   **Settings (Receiving): Can view and edit settings.** This permission allows the user to manage receiving settings.